Cl3ffy/cleffy-list/README.md

 I am the only one who manages this list.
 I will only add cheaters/bots I encounter in-game myself to this list.
 I do not accept submissions from others.

 _Remember that you shouldn't blindly trust accusations from a random internet stranger, including me.
-Use other lists for cross-checking if possible, check their profile and steam history etc. Use your own eyes and brain._
+Use other lists for cross-checking if possible, check their profile and steam history, etc. Use your own eyes and brain._

 #